pik-piam/GDPuc/cran-comments.md

-* Re-submission after package as archived.
+* Re-submission after package was archived.

-Resubmit to CRAN after the package was removed due to a Warning concerning the use of packages in the Suggests field.
-Warning does not show up in any of the local or online checks.
-I hope that it has been addressed.
+Resubmit to CRAN after the package was removed due to an Error in the tests.
+The tests now check for package availability (for those listed under Suggests) before performing related tests.

 ## R CMD check results